cwilper/dsogen/README.md

     Options:

-    -bin <arg>        Include the given number of binary bitstreams for each item, in the ORIGINAL bundle.
+    -bin <arg>        Include the given number of binary bitstreams for each item, in the OTHER bundle.
 If unspecified, none will be added.
     -maxbytes <arg>   Maximum bytes for .bin bitstreams.
 Default is 1.
     -maxpages <arg>   Maximum pages of text for .txt and .pdf bitstreams.
                       Default is 1.